-- Nothing in this rule shall limit the umpire's ability to suspend and/or terminate play at his/her discretion. - B. During the regular season, each player will play both infield and outfield positions, for at last three consecutive defensive outs, in each game (this must be achieved before the end of the fourth inning), unless the player specifically asks to play 100% of their time in the outfield.
-Each child should have the opportunity to play each position by the end of the season, unless there are legitimate concerns for the safety of the child.
+- 2. Per rule 4.10 in the Rulebook, a game that is shorter than 6 innings can end without the managers declaring a "last inning" and there is no requirement to suspend the 5-run rule prior to the end of the game. - 3.
+Minors games can end in a tie. - 4.
+Nothing in this rule shall limit the umpire's ability to suspend and/or terminate play at his/her discretion. - B. During the regular season, each player will play both infield and outfield positions, for at last three consecutive defensive outs, in each game (this must be achieved before the end of the fourth inning), unless the player specifically asks to play 100% of their time in the outfield.
+Each child should have the opportunity to play each position by the end of the season unless there are legitimate concerns for the safety of the child.
 This requirement is not applicable in the Minors playoffs. - C. All players will bat consecutively through the order presented to the umpires and opposing team at the start of the game.
 Each child should have the opportunity to bat in different spots in the batting order by the end of the season.
 The manager should avoid using the same batting order every game of the regular season. - D. During the first half of the regular season, umpires will warn a pitcher if he/she makes an illegal pitch, declare it an illegal pitch, and explain to the pitcher how he/she is making the illegal pitch, before play is resumed.
-During the second half of the season, the Little League rulebook will apply.
+During the second half of the season, the Little League rulebook (Rules 8.01 and 8.02) will apply.
 Please ask your umpires to remember the advice of the Chief Umpire, and only call flagrant illegal pitches. - E. During the first half of the regular season, umpires will warn a base runner if he/she leaves the base too early, declare it illegal, and explain to the runner how he/she is making the illegal move before play is resumed.
 During the second half of the season, the Little League rulebook will apply.
 Please ask your umpires to remember the advice of the Chief Umpire, and only call flagrant violations. - F. During the first half of the regular season, umpires will warn a fielder if he/she obstructs a runner, declare it illegal, and explain to the fielder how he/she obstructed the runner before play is resumed.
 During the second half of the season, the Little League rulebook will apply.
 Please ask your umpires to remember the advice of the Chief Umpire, and only call flagrant violations.
 The Commissioner will notify the managers and the Umpire in Chief when this change will take place. - G. Any Minor player that is suspended by the manager or Player Agent will be ineligible to be brought up to the Major division that season.